 UML - Interaction Diagrams

-From the name Interaction it is clear that the diagram is used to describe some type of interactions among the different elements in the model.
-So this interaction is a part of dynamic behaviour of the system.
+From the term Interaction, it is clear that the diagram is used to describe some type of interactions among the different elements in the model.
+This interaction is a part of dynamic behavior of the system.

-This interactive behaviour is represented in UML by two diagrams known as Sequence diagram and Collaboration diagram.
-The basic purposes of both the diagrams are similar.
+This interactive behavior is represented in UML by two diagrams known as Sequence diagram and Collaboration diagram.
+The basic purpose of both the diagrams are similar.

 Sequence diagram emphasizes on time sequence of messages and collaboration diagram emphasizes on the structural organization of the objects that send and receive messages.

-The purposes of interaction diagrams are to visualize the interactive behaviour of the system.
-Now visualizing interaction is a difficult task.
-So the solution is to use different types of models to capture the different aspects of the interaction.
+The purpose of interaction diagrams is to visualize the interactive behavior of the system.
+Visualizing the interaction is a difficult task.
+Hence, the solution is to use different types of models to capture the different aspects of the interaction.

-That is why sequence and collaboration diagrams are used to capture dynamic nature but from a different angle.
+Sequence and collaboration diagrams are used to capture the dynamic nature but from a different angle.

 To describe the message flow in the system.

-As we have already discussed that the purpose of interaction diagrams are to capture the dynamic aspect of a system.
-So to capture the dynamic aspect we need to understand what a dynamic aspect is and how it is visualized.
-Dynamic aspect can be defined as the snap shot of the running system at a particular moment.
+As we have already discussed, the purpose of interaction diagrams is to capture the dynamic aspect of a system.
+So to capture the dynamic aspect, we need to understand what a dynamic aspect is and how it is visualized.
+Dynamic aspect can be defined as the snapshot of the running system at a particular moment

 We have two types of interaction diagrams in UML.
-One is sequence diagram and the other is a collaboration diagram.
-The sequence diagram captures the time sequence of message flow from one object to another and the collaboration diagram describes the organization of objects in a system taking part in the message flow.
+One is the sequence diagram and the other is the collaboration diagram.
+The sequence diagram captures the time sequence of the message flow from one object to another and the collaboration diagram describes the organization of objects in a system taking part in the message flow.

-So the following things are to identified clearly before drawing the interaction diagram:
+Following things are to be identified clearly before drawing the interaction diagram